new zealand

 New Zealand legislation

-New Zealand's legislation website, provided by the Parliamentary Counsel Office (PCO).
-The site makes available public, local and private acts, secondary legislation, bills and supplementary order papers.
+New Zealand's official legislation website, provided by the Parliamentary Counsel Office (PCO).
+Includes public, local and private acts, secondary legislation, bills and supplementary order papers.
 Since January 2014, authentic online versions of legislation have been available, including official updated texts of principal legislation (as against amending legislation) enacted or made since 1931, as well as other point-in-time versions.
 The site also has old provincial acts and imperial legislation.
 A glossary of legislative and other terminology is provided.

 Court of Appeal of New Zealand decisions

-An NZLII (New Zealand Legal Information Institute) web database providing free public access to selected full text decisions from the New Zealand Court of Appeal.
-The service includes decisions released by the Court from 1978 onwards.
-Full database search options, case name search and browsing alphabetically by party name or by year are available.
+An NZLII (New Zealand Legal Information Institute) web database providing free public access to decisions of the New Zealand Court of Appeal.
+Most of the cases are from the 1990s onwards, but many earlier cases are also available, back to one from 1867.
+Cases are listed by name and year, and there is a search facility.
 NZLII is a joint project of the University of Otago Faculty of Law, the Victoria University of Wellington Faculty of Law and the Australasian Legal Information Institute (AustLII).

 Takeovers Panel

 Official website of the New Zealand Takeovers Panel, the body responsible for enforcing the Takeovers Code and keeping the law on takeovers under review.
 The Panel was established by the Takeovers Act 1993.
-The website provides the text of the Takeovers Code along with related legislation and historical amendments.
-Decisions and exemption notices issued by the Panel since 2001 are also available.
-Other materials provided include annual reports, a monthly newsletter and a collection of articles and speeches relating to the Takeovers Act and Code.
+The website provides information about the Takeovers Code; the Transactions page has decisions and exemption notices issued by the Panel since 2001; guidance, consultation documents and other material is also available.

 An introduction to the legal structure of Tokelau:a collection of primary materials, commentary, and online resources